This pages provides help and links for finding summer vacation schemes, mini-pupillages, other legal work experience and graduate internships.

 - Scottish law firms: http://allaboutlaw.co.uk/law-jobs/vacation-schemes/scottish-firms

-- The majority of vacation scheme deadlines are 31st January but a number of firms have earlier deadlines in January.
+- Although 31st December and 31st January are popular vacation scheme deadlines you must always check carefully.
 The Lex 100 has created a handy interactive table so you don’t miss out on these important dates.
 To access the vacation scheme table click here: www.lex100.com/index.php/career-clinic/vacation-scheme-deadlines.
 You can also follow on Twitter to keep up to date with vacation scheme deadlines as they arrive.

 - The Lex 100 – Careers Clinic: Research is key to securing vacation scheme placements.
 The Lex 100 has a really handy Careers Clinic section giving a wealth of really helpful advice on every aspect of a career in law.
 The articles can be accessed at: www.lex100.com/index.php/career-clinic.